-- Pain around the belly button.
+- Swelling and pain in and around the belly button.

 - Skin coloration changes in the navel.

-- Lump on the belly button.
+- Bleeding, or reddish-brown discharge from the belly button.

 - Abdominal pain and discomfort.

-In some cases, blood vessels in the liver are blocked.
-And as a result, blood won’t be able to flow through the liver.
+In some cases, blood vessels in the liver become blocked.
+And as a result, blood is not able to flow through the liver.